Snu2/IT-Support-Runbook/README.md

 ---

+## Screenshots

+Practical, hands-on screenshots (command output, tool usage) will be added incrementally as they're captured, organized under a `Screenshots/` subfolder inside the relevant section (e.g., `Networking/Screenshots/`, `Tools/Screenshots/`).
+This section will be updated as that content is added.

+---

 ## About This Project

 This runbook is continuously updated as new topics are learned and documented.
 It's structured so that: